jesswsong/best-clt-coffee-rag/README.md

      Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." -->

+Coffee shops are one of the most popular third spaces across the states -- they spark creativity, connection, and innovation.
+Yet there's always so many coffee shops around town, and each serve a different purpose.
+It's hard to get the vibes unless you have visited them all and took notes.
+So, here's a guide to new people to the city of Charlotte on what coffee shops will fit into what you're looking for.

 ---

 ## Document Sources